Experience Indigenous culture in the heart of the city

 Just across the Ottawa River in nearby Gatineau the immersive Indigenous Experiences can be found prominently on the grounds of the Canadian Museum of History.
 It's here, on the traditional territory of the Algonquin people, where you can learn from Indigenous storytellers and dancers, paddle down the Ottawa river in a voyageur canoe and participate in varying workshops.
 The breadth and depth of what you can encounter and learn at Indigenous Experiences make it a must visit for anyone visiting the Ottawa area.

-After you’ve feasted, hit the shops at the Cedar Basket, at the Native Canadian Centre of Toronto, to discover vibrant colours and traditional materials that take the shape of intricate handcrafted First Nations, Métis and Inuit jewelry, beadwork, baskets and original artworks.
+After, hit the shops at the Cedar Basket, at the Native Canadian Centre of Toronto -- where you can marvel at the vibrant colours and traditional materials that take the shape of intricate handcrafted First Nations, M?tis and Inuit jewelry, beadwork, baskets and original artworks.

 Visiting the Prairies?
 Discover the wonder of Wanuskewin where for over 6,400 years every nation from the Great Plains gathered.
 History and Indigenous culture run deep here with arrowheads, pottery shards and bison bones being discovered at the longest running archeological dig site in Canadian history.
 After taking in the beauty and significance of Wanuskewin head over to Dakota Dunes Resort to enjoy a round of golf at one of Canada's best golf courses.
 This newly built resort on Whitecap Dakota Unceded Territory is situated just beyond the banks of the South Saskatchewan River and nestled within rolling sand dunes that set the scene for a truly unique golf experience.